noops-challenge/mazebot/README.md

 Are you ready to solve them?

-Get started with some smaller mazes.
+Start with the smaller mazes.
 Once you get the basics down, enter the Mazebot 500, a race to solve a series of mazes in a row.

-If you can complete them all, you will get a certificate of your achievement.
+IF you can complete them all, you will get a certificate of your achievement.

 # 🤖 API

 Each maze in Mazebot's collection has a map that is a an array of rows.

 Each row is an array of single-length strings representing the contents of each location in the maze.

 The possible values are: